CURRICULUM VITAE

 & Cognition Program; ANR (France); BBSRC; Canada Foundation for Innovation;

-Deutsche Forschungsgemeinschaft (DFG) “Clusters of Excellence” panel member; EPSRC,
+Deutsche Forschungsgemeinschaft (DFG) “Clusters of

-ESRC; ESRC Rapporteur; EU Human Brain Project panel member (2014); FONDECYT Sicologia (Chile); FNR (Luxembourg);
+Excellence” panel member; EPSRC, ESRC; ESRC Rapporteur; EU Human Brain Project panel member (2014); FONDECYT Sicologia (Chile); FNR (Luxembourg); FNRS (Belgium); FWO

-Systems (Human-Centered Computing); National Endowment for the Humanities; Israeli
+(Belgium); Leverhulme Trust; MRC; NASA’s Intelligent Systems (Human-Centered Computing); National Endowment for the Humanities;

-Science Foundation panel member (2011),
+Israeli Science Foundation panel member

-(Fellowship) panel member (2006-2007); National Science Foundation
+member (2006-2007); National

-(Cognitive Neuroscience); National Science Foundation Perception, Action, and
+Science Foundation (Cognitive Neuroscience); National Science Foundation

-National Science Foundation program
+member (2005-2007); National Science Foundation program evaluator (2012) for

-(Canada); National Science Foundation (Decision, Risk and Management Sciences);
+UCSD Science of Learning Center; NSERC (Canada); National Science Foundation (Decision, Risk and

-University of Texas at Austin Research Internship (RI) fellowship, the Wellcome
+Future Leaders Fellowships; University of Texas at Austin Research Internship

 other Advisory board of